PACE-challenge/pacechallenge.org/2017/minimum-fill-in.md

 ## Contest Rules

 The following contest rules are there to make the contest interesting and fair.
 The submission can be made by an individual or by a team.
-If you would like to participate, but find that the rules are impeding you or are unclear, please contact us at komusiewiczinformatik.uni-marburg.de.
+If you would like to participate, but find that the rules are impeding you or are unclear, please contact us at komusiewicz@informatik.uni-marburg.de.

 **Test Cases.** The test cases are 100 graphs which can be downloaded [here](https://github.com/PACE-challenge/Minimum-Fill-In-PACE-2017-instances).